Actors

 Alphonso Joseph D’Abruzzo, also known as Alan Alda, was born on January 28, 1936, in New York City.

-Alda made his Broadway debut in 1960 and went on to appear in numerous stage productions, television shows, and films.
+Alda made his Broadway debut in 1960 and appeared in numerous stage productions, television shows, and films.

-In addition to his acting career, Alda is also a skilled writer and director and wrote several episodes of MAS*H.
+In addition to his acting career, Alda is also a skilled writer and director, having written several episodes of M*A*S*H.

 He later wrote and directed several films and television shows, including The Four Seasons in 1981, A New Life in 1988, and Scientific American Frontiers from 1990 to 2005.